 - establish and develop partnerships with parents/carers in supporting children with SEND

 - offer coordinated, holistic and multi-agency assessments, interventions and reviews

 - develop effective strategies to enable children to access their education in an inclusive environment

 - liaise with parents/carers and practitioners to develop appropriate action plans

 - develop and support transition to the child’s next educational placement

-Referrals are made through the pre-school referral panel which has multi-agency representation, assesses referrals received and recommends outcomes.
+Referrals are made through the 0-4 Referral Meeting which has multi-agency representation, assesses referrals received and recommends outcomes.

 For more information, contact:

 Early Years High Incidence Needs Team